angoca/db2-jnrpe/README.md

 * Check_bufferpool_hit_ratio: Allows to check the performance of the bufferpools, by measuring the hit ratio between the most recent measures.
+* Check_Database_Load: Checks the database load according to the quantity of modifications (UID: Update, insert, delete), commits and selects.
+* Check_Physical_IO_Per_Transaction: Measures the quantity of physical reads per transaction.

 # Prerequisites